htsunnn/htsunnn.github.io/pages/about.md

 Hi I'm **{{ site.author.name }}**,<br>

-A programmer and product manager studying at Stanford University.
-I'm pursuing a master degree in computer music which is the intersection of computer science, art and design.
+A Software Engineer studying at Stanford University.
+I'm pursuing a master degree in computer music which is the intersection of computer science, electrical engineering and music technology.

 I would like to apply my technical skills solve the problems our daily lives, creating the value and exploring the unknown.
 My interests include technology, sports and music.
 <div class="rMow">